mono789/IA_UdeA_FlightPredict/README.md

 ### 2. Training the Model

-Once the Docker image is built, you can train the machine learning model using the provided training dataset (`train_df.csv`).
+Once the Docker image is built, you can train the model using the provided training dataset (`train_df.csv`).

 **Steps:**

-1. In the terminal, navigate to the project folder and run the following command to train the model:
+1. In the terminal, navigate to the root of the project and run the following command to train the model:

     ```bash
     docker run -it -v ${PWD}:/app fase_2 python train.py train_df.csv